magento/pwa-studio/pwa-devdocs/_drafts/docker-setup.md

 ## Configure a custom domain

 The domain is configurable.
-Just set `PWA_STUDIO_HOST` key to the new domain under `docker/.env.docker`, or pass a custom .env file with the `PWA_STUDIO_HOST` key set.
+Just set `PWA_STUDIO_PUBLIC_PATH` key to the new domain under `docker/.env.docker`, or pass a custom .env file with the `PWA_STUDIO_PUBLIC_PATH` key set.
 All required fields can be found in `docker/.env.docker`.
 See how to pass the custom .env file below.

 ## Pass custom .env file configuration through cli args (optional)